AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 ``` xml
 xmlns:convs="clr-namespace:how_to_show_and_hide_a_split_view_pane_with_mvvm.Models"
 ```
-So that the Window tag will look something like
+So that the Window tag will look something like this.
 ``` xml
 <Window xmlns="https://github.com/avaloniaui"
         xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"